Garden Animal Pest Control

 song birds.
 Those same beautiful birds that grace your bird feeder, also

 enjoy snacking on your garden.
-Some gardeners are really bird lovers in disguise,
+Many gardeners are actually bird lovers in

-and use flowers and vegetables to entice birds to their backyard bird
+disguise, and use flowers and vegetables to entice birds to their backyard

 Here are some bird control and deterrence ideas: